zalf-rpm/monica-documentation/docs/index.md

 MONICA describes processes in the soil–plant system and the energy and matter exchange with the hydrosphere and atmosphere.
 Using daily weather data, it calculates the soil temperature for single discrete layers in the soil.
 The movement of water in the soil is modelled using a capacity approach.
 This approach assumes that water that cannot be stored in a soil layer will be passed on to the adjacent layer below.
 The layer’s storage capacity and its percolation rate are governed by its texture and soil organic matter content.
 Evaporation and water uptake by the root influence the water budget.
 If groundwater is accessible, capillary water can rise into the root zone.

 Soil organic matter turnover is based on conceptual carbon pools, representing labile and stabilised carbon, each with two different turnover rates.
 Alongside, two populations of microbes, r- and K-strategists are represented, summing up to six organic carbon pools in total.
-Efficiency parameters determine CO2 losses from microbial turnover, and the C-to-N stoichiometry requires nitrogen to be released as ammonium (ammonification), accordingly.
-Through nitrification ammonium is turned intro nitrate which may move with the water through the soil.
+Efficiency parameters determine CO<sub>2</sub> losses from microbial turnover, and the C-to-N stoichiometry requires nitrogen to be released as ammonium (ammonification), accordingly.
+Through nitrification ammonium is turned into nitrate which may move with the water through the soil.

 If oxygen is deficient, nitrate can be transformed into atmospheric nitrogen (denitrification), a process during which the greenhouse gas N<sub>2</sub>O is produced.
 The microorganisms facilitating these processes and producing CO<sub>2</sub> from their metabolism are also simulated.
 When organic fertilisers are applied, gaseous NH<sub>3</sub> is set free.
 Furthermore, also urea fertiliser hydrolyses in the soil and releases NH<sub>3</sub>.